Carpal Tunnel Pain in Berkeley CA?

 What are the Best Treatments Available?

-At The Good Life Chiropractic we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
-If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.
+At The Good Life Chiropractic in Berkeley, CA we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
+If you would like more information about carpal tunnel or schedule a consultation, contact our clinic today.

 3:00pm - 6:00pm